malekshmes/Reading-notes201/code-01.md

 The `<section>` tag is used to group related content together.
 The `<a>` is used to turn a block into a link.

-## In order to built an effective website you must see your target audience
+## In order to build an effective website you must know your target audience

 - their culture
 - their martial state